numworks/epsilon-sample-app-cpp/README.md

 Generating the appropriate header is taken care of by a [linker script](/eadk/eadk.ld) when you run `make build`.
 Once the corresponding binary is built on your computer, you will need to install it at address `0x90350000` and `0x90750000` in your calculator's Flash memory.
 The included [run.py](/eadk/run.py) script will take care of this for you when you call `make run`.

-Due to the embedded nature of Epsilon, the C++ app has to be `no_std`.
+Due to the embedded nature of Epsilon, this C++ app is built using `-ffreestanding -nostdinc -nostdlib`.
 The interface that an app can use to interact with the OS is essentially a short list of system calls.
 Feel free to browse the [code of Epsilon](http://github.com/numworks/epsilon) itself if you want to get an in-depth look.

 Please note that any custom app is removed when resetting the calculator.